Archonic944/csc208/notes_and_definitions.md

 **One More Vertex Than Edges Proposition** Let $T$ be a tree with $v$ vertices and $e$ edges.
 Then $e = v - 1$.

-This can more memorably be stated as:

-Trees have one more vertex than they do edges.

 **Euler's formula** For any connected planar graph with $v$ vertices, $e$ edges, and $f$ faces, we have $v-e+f=2$

 **Theorem 2.3.1** $K_5$ is not planar.